MikyM/DataExplorer/README.md

 ## Installation

-To register the library services with the DI container use the ContainerBuilder extension method provided by the library and register one or both offered sets of services:
+To register the library services with the DI container use extension methods on `ContainerBuilder` or `IServiceCollection` provided by the library and register one or both offered sets of services:

 ```csharp
 builder.AddDataExplorer(options =>